Code-Institute-Submissions/hangman-game-2/README.md

 ### Future Features

-* The hangman game is an old, old game and seeing the games title as a childrens game can be odd.
-Taking into consideration mental health and suitside issues.
-So for that reason I would like to give different visualisation options where you can select build a snowman or melting snowman.
+* The Hangman game is an old, old game, and seeing the game's title as a children's game can be odd.
+Taking into consideration mental health and suicide issues.
+So for that reason, I would like to give different visualisation options where you can select build a snowman or melting snowman.

-* more categorys to select
+* more categories to select

 * bigger list of words.
-Special file to accomodate that.
+Special file to accommodate that.

-* for a language learning purpose iy would be good to hear the words sound.
+* for a language learning purpose it would be good to hear the words sound.

 * the letters can be displayed for selection